formidablejs/formidablejs.org/docs/helpers.md

 #### `dotNotation`

-The `dotNotation` method turns an object into a single level value that uses "dot" notation to indicate depth:
+The `dotNotation` function turns an object into a single level value that uses "dot" notation to indicate depth:

 ```js
 const object = {